 Keycard hardware security is compliant with most stringent standard (Common Criteria EAL5+) which means that no one will be able to access your keys even if the card is stolen.

 Keycard Hardware for a Seamless UX

 Keycard will make it simple for users of all experience levels to easily and safely store, send, and receive crypto.
 The hardware resembles that of a credit card – a form factor that people are accustomed to when transacting in fiat.
 Not only is this a familiar experience and design, it also lends itself to extremely low production costs.
-Meaning it can become a cost efficient and simple way to onboard new users into the world of crypto (Keycard will retail for ~$29 when available).
+Meaning it can become a cost efficient and simple way to onboard new users into the world of crypto (Keycard retails for ~$29).